-If you’re a landscape photographer on a budget, you can’t go wrong with the MeFOTO BackPacker S Travel Tripod.
+If you’re a landscape photographer on a budget, you can’t go wrong with the Benro MeFOTO Roadtrip.
 It’s not as compact or versatile as other items on this list, but it offers amazing flexibility – especially considering the price.

-The legs fold up around the ball head to save on space, and you can lock them into several positions during setup.
-The lack of a true center column limits the overall height of this tripod, but it still suits the needs of many landscape photographers quite well.
+The legs fold up around the ball head to save space, and you can lock them into several positions during setup.
+The center column makes it easy to adjust your landscape photography framing along the vertical axis, and it extends the overall height of this tripod to 61 in (157 cm), which should suit the needs of many landscape photographers reasonably well.

 The legs each have a series of twist-lock mechanisms to extend the sections and keep them in place.
 I’m personally not a big fan of this style and instead prefer the clip-lock or twist-lock systems found on other tripods, but again, the main point of this tripod is to serve a more budget-conscious audience.

 One nice feature is the ability to convert it to a true monopod by removing a leg and attaching it to the center column, though that’s not highly relevant for landscape shooters.
-It does speak to the overall versatility of this tripod, and for photographers who want one inexpensive option for landscapes plus other situations, the MeFOTO BackPacker S is a solid choice.
+It does speak to the overall versatility of this tripod, and for photographers who want one inexpensive option for landscapes plus other situations, the Benfro MeFOTO Roadtrip is a solid choice.

 - Can be converted to a monopod